tylerneylon/math/thought1/thought1.md

 A brief but compelling argument against the idea of truth as usefulness is this: It may be useful to think of my spouse as faithful, but that certainly doesn't make it true.
-I suspect Pierce himself would have responded to this in much the same way I will, though I can't be certain of that;
+I suspect Peirce himself would have responded to this in much the same way I will, though I can't be certain of that;
 so I'll present my reply as my own.